|City/Town: • Orlando|

-Before you continue reading, please note that the following information was from a local who spent years researching the history of the house.
-Most of it isn’t confirmed and comes from neighbors, so take it all with a grain of salt.
+Before you continue reading, please note that the following information was from a local resident of Orlando who supposedly spent years researching the history of the Riddle House.
+Most of it isn’t confirmed and comes from neighbors and local residents, so take it all with a grain of salt.

-Built in 1881, this house was one of the oldest structures in the area.
-It was built by a banker from New York for his wife as a wedding present, a summer country retreat at what was at the time, 500 acres of cattle and farm land, what is now Riddle Drive in Orlando.
-According to locals, the house was built on an old Indian mound and many Indian artifacts were found there while digging in the ground as kids, including arrowheads, pottery shards and bones.
+Built in 1881, the Riddle House was one of the oldest structures in the area.
+A banker from New York built it for his wife as a wedding present, a summer country retreat at what was at the time, 500 acres of cattle and farmland, what is now Riddle Drive in Orlando.
+According to locals, the house was built on an old Indian mound and many Indian artifacts were found there while digging in the ground as kids, including arrowheads, pottery shards, and bones.
 Sadly, the banker’s wife passed away shortly after moving down due to yellow fever.

-It was bought by silent film actor and comedian Roscoe “Fatty” Arbuckle who used it briefly as a tourist attraction which included the sink hole, now in the Biltmore Shores subdivision.
+The house was bought by silent film actor and comedian Roscoe “Fatty” Arbuckle who used it briefly as a tourist attraction that included a sinkhole, now in the Biltmore Shores subdivision.
 One of the most popular silent film stars of the 1910s and one of the highest-paid actors in Hollywood at the time, he mentored Charlie Chaplin and discovered Buster Keaton and Bob Hope.

 Years later, it was acquired by the State of Florida and used as a country hospital and tuberculosis ward in the 1920s.
-Neighbors who have said to have lived in the area since the 1930s claim the house was used as a relief hub for a local mental asylum.
+Neighbors who have been said to have lived in the area since the 1930s claim the house was used as a relief hub for a local mental asylum.
 They recall sneaking up to the house as kids and seeing people in cages covered in feces.
 During my research, no mental asylums could be found in the area during this era and the closest thing to an “asylum” was the Central Florida Tuberculosis Hospital which was built in 1939.